-Indisposable investigates the spatiality of plastics and the politics they hold in spaces as participating materials.
-The installation is conceptualized and built around concerns of plastics’ influential roles in the realms of contemporary geology and ecology and aims at making their own powerful spatial-political agency tangible.
+Indisposable investigates the spatiality of plastics and the politics they hold in spaces as partaking materials.
+Emerging from a plastic sheet, that is stimulated by multiple wind-producing machines from below, together they enact the plastic sheet’s wave-like movements.
+The installation is conceptualized and built around concerns of plastics’ influential role in the realms of contemporary geology and ecology and aims at amplifying their own powerful spatial-political agency.
 Along with the production of undulations Indisposable focuses on the spatiality of plastics at the example of bodies of water.

-Submitted as a bachelor thesis in Digital Media at the University of the Arts Bremen in 2019, this installation is part of an artistic research, that both were supervised and supported by Prof. Dr. Andrea Sick and Prof. Ralf Baecker.
+Submitted as a bachelor thesis in Digital Media at the University of the Arts in 2019, this installation is part of an artistic research, that both were supervised and supported by Prof. Dr. Andrea Sick and Prof. Ralf Baecker.
 Indisposable as an installation accompanies the theoretical work "Kunststoffe als Glatte und Gekerbte Räume".
 This paper extends the spatial-political framing of plastics by retelling a geological and material history of the plastic spaces along the text "The Smooth and the Striated" by Gilles Deleuze und Félix Guattari.

 "So, more than a substance, plastic is the very idea of its infinite transformation; […] And it is this, in fact, which makes it a miraculous substance: a miracle is always a sudden transformation of nature.
 Plastic remains impregnated throughout with this wonder: it is less a thing than the trace of a movement."

 This reduction on only their transformability made it possible to speak of plastics neither as substantial materials that derive from a certain time and place, nor as bound to earth and embedded within an ecosystem.
 Or as Heather Davis puts it: "Plastic became synonymous with ephemerality, seeming to offer a substance without ontology precisely because of this manufactured disposability."